Halloween 4: The Return of Michael Myers: Plot

 Meeker and Loomis find Rachel and Jamie and take them to the sheriff's house, where Brady is having an affair with Meeker's daughter Kelly.
-They barricade the premises as Loomis departs to find Michael, who has already snuck into the house.
-The lynch mob accidentally killed a teenager who they thought was Michael.
-After Meeker leaves to respond to the shooting, Michael kills Brady, Kelly, and a deputy as Rachel and Jamie flee to the attic and onto the roof.
+They barricade the premises as Deputy Logan arrives and Loomis departs to find Michael, who has already snuck into the house.
+While searching for Michael, the lynch mob accidentally shoots and kills an innocent civilian.
+After Meeker leaves to respond to the shooting, Michael kills Deputy Logan, Kelly, and Brady as Rachel and Jamie flee to the attic and onto the roof while Michael steals a kitchen knife in the attic.
 Rachel lowers Jamie down to safety but is attacked by Michael, falling to the ground and losing consciousness.

 Pursued by Michael, Jamie runs down the street and runs into Loomis.
 They seek shelter at the school, but Michael finds them and tosses Loomis through a glass door.
-He chases Jamie through the school, until she falls down a flight of stairs.
+He chases Jamie through out the school, until she falls down a flight of stairs.
 Michael prepares to kill her when Rachel reappears and subdues him with a fire extinguisher.
 The lynch mob arrives and agrees to help the girls get out of Haddonfield.
-Along the way they meet a lone trooper who tells them there's a substation up the road where they'll be safe.
-Michael, who has been hidden underneath their truck, climbs aboard and kills the men, including Earl.
+Along the way they meet a lone trooper who tells them there is a substation up the road where they will be safe.
+Michael, who has been hidden underneath their truck the whole time, climbs aboard and kills the men, including Earl.
 Rachel takes the wheel, throws Michael off the truck, and rams into him.
 Meeker and Loomis arrive with the rest of the lynch mob and the state police, while Jamie approaches her uncle and touches his hand.
 As he rises, Meeker and the others shoot him until he falls down an abandoned mine.

 Back at the Carruthers' house, Darlene goes upstairs to run a bath for Jamie when she is suddenly attacked.
 Loomis hears her cries and sees Jamie, now silent and emotionless, in her clown costume holding a pair of bloody scissors, reminiscent of when Michael killed his older sister.
 (Note: As depicted in Halloween (1978)) Loomis screams in despair and raises his gun to shoot Jamie, but is disarmed by Meeker.
 Rachel, Richard, and Meeker look on in horror as Loomis sobs, realizing that the evil inside of Michael has infected Jamie.